apecloud/kubeblocks.io/blog/deploy-wordpress-on-kubeblocks.md

 ---
 slug: deploy-wordpress-on-kubeblocks
-title: How to deploy a high-availability WordPress site on Kubernetes with KubeBlocks MySQL operator
+title: Deploy a High-Availability WordPress Site on Kubernetes with KubeBlocks MySQL Operator
 description: This blog introduces how to deploy a high-availability WordPress site on K8s with KubeBlocks MySQL operator.
 date: 2024-07-16
 authors: